 Storing and Reheating

-These beans keep well in the fridge and will also freeze beautifully, so you can make them in advance and have them on hand to simply reheat before serving.
+This refried beans recipe keeps well in the fridge and will also freeze beautifully, so you can make them in advance and have them on hand to simply reheat before serving.

 - Fridge instructions: Store in an airtight container for up to 5 days.